Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 __Acknowledgements__

-My Mentor Antonio Rodriguez for continuous helpful feedback.
++ My Mentor Antonio Rodriguez for continuous helpful feedback.

-Tutor support at Code Institute for their support and help.
++ Tutor support at Code Institute for their support and help.

++ My friend Christian Mossberg for guidance and support.

++ My dear friend and journalist Maria Hagström for support with her travel stories and testing this site as a user.

-Tim Nelson for the easy to understand tutorial from Code Institute that i use for guidance in this project.
++ Tim Nelson for tutorial from Code Institute that i use for guidance in this project.